Robustly Learning Regions of Attraction from Fixed Data: Conclusion

-In this work, we went all the way from proving a variant of stability theorem with non-smooth Lyapunov functions (LF), to actually implementing an algorithm for data-based region of attraction (RoA) estimation with unknown dynamic system.
-In the process, we went through proving a theorem for piecewise affine (PWA) LF computation and deriving a convex optimization program for computing such LF.
+The paper proves a variant of a stability theorem with non-smooth Lyapunov functions (LF) and then implements an algorithm for data-based region of attraction (RoA) estimation of an unknown dynamic system.
+Through this process, a theorem for piecewise affine (PWA) LF computation was proven, robustly distributing the global dataset information and deriving a convex optimization program for computing such Lyapunov functions.

-The originality of the method we propose is that it only requires a fixed dataset to compute an estimate of the RoA, from which it allows the user to deduce global information from local data and knowledge on the Lipschitz constant of the dynamic system.
-Hence, it can be used to study systems whose dynamic system cannot be easily sampled at will, through a relatively simple optimization problem that can be handled with interior point methods.
+The originality of the method is that it only requires a fixed dataset to compute an estimate of the RoA, from which it allows the user to deduce global information from local data and knowledge of the Lipschitz constant of the unknown dynamic system.
+In more detail, the technique (1) decouples the PWA representation from the data point locations, and (2) decomposes the corresponding uncertainty set containing the unknown dynamics as an intersection of sets, each one depending on a single data point, in order to derive a tractable criterion accounting for the global dataset.
+Hence, it can be used to study systems whose dynamics cannot be easily sampled at will, through a relatively simple optimization problem that can be handled with interior point methods.